turingschool/curriculum/source/projects/traffic_spy.markdown

 When events have been defined:

-* Most received event to least receieved event
+* Most received event to least received event
 * Hyperlinks of each event to view event specific data

 When no events have been defined: